9 ways to write better headlines

 Published by Clara on

-The intention of a headline is to capture attention and encourage onward reading.
+Great headlines capture attention, convey the main idea, and leave readers wanting more.
 But with so much online content vying for clicks, how can you make your headlines stand out from the crowd?

-The following writing tips will help you craft headlines that work.
-Learn how to use numbers, emotions, questions and more to create headlines that are impossible to ignore.
+The following writing tips will help you write intriguing headlines that make people want to stick around.
+From using numbers and emotions to asking questions, you’ll soon be crafting headlines that are impossible to ignore.

 1. Use specific numbers or statistics to make your headlines more tangible

-Studies have shown that using odd numbers in a headline (e.g. “Seven Ways t o Save More Money) increases click-through rates by 20 per cent compared to using even numbers (e.g. “Six Ways to Save More Money”).
+Studies show that using odd numbers in a headline (e.g. “Seven Ways to Save More Money) increases click-through rates by 20 per cent compared to using even numbers (e.g. “Six Ways to Save More Money”).
 Odd numbers are believed to be more specific and memorable than even numbers.

-Remember, while it’s important to grab readers’ attention with your headline, you must back it up with quality content that lives up to the hype.
-So, make sure your article supports your headline with compelling information and analysis.
+Although it’s important to grab readers’ attention with your headline, you should always back it up with quality content.
+Before clicking ‘publish’, ensure your article supports your headline with compelling information and analysis.

-Using “you” or “your” can also make the headline more persuasive by suggesting to the reader that the content will provide them with something that they need or want.
+The use of “you” or “your” can also make the headline more persuasive by suggesting to the reader that the content will give them something that they want or need.

 5. Ask a question that piques the reader’s curiosity